Frequently Asked Questions

 How is a neuropsychological evaluation different from a school assessment?

-School assessments are usually performed to determine whether a child qualifies for special education programs or therapies to enhance school performance.
-They focus on achievement and skills needed for academic success and are often limited in scope.
-Generally, school-based evaluations do not diagnose learning or behavior disorders caused by altered brain function or development, such as dyslexia, ADHD, or autism.
+School assessments are usually performed to determine whether a child qualifies for special education programs or gifted programming.
+School-based evaluations cannot medically diagnose learning or behavior disorders caused by altered brain function or development, such as dyslexia, ADHD, or autism.

 What will the test results tell me?

-Testing can explain why your child is having school problems.
+Testing can explain why your child is having problems in school.
 For example, a child may have difficulty reading because of an attention problem, a language disorder, an auditory processing problem, or a reading disability.
-Testing also guides the pediatric neuropsychologist’s design of interventions to draw upon your child’s strengths.

-Testing can help detect the effects of developmental, neurological, and medical problems, such as epilepsy, autism, attention deficit hyperactivity disorder (ADHD), dyslexia, or a genetic disorder.
-Testing may be done to obtain a baseline against which to measure the outcome of treatment or the child’s development over time.
+Testing can help detect the effects of developmental, neurological, and medical problems, such as attention deficit hyperactivity disorder (ADHD), dyslexia, or a genetic disorder.

 What do I need to do before the evaluation day?